 This week the President released his fiscal year 2016 budget.
 One of the major changes to the taxA tax is a mandatory payment or charge collected by local, state, and national governments from individuals or businesses to cover the costs of general government services, goods, and activities. code in the budget is its alteration of the U.S.’s international corporate tax system.

 The president’s proposal would essentially institute a fully worldwide corporate tax system that subjects foreign income of corporations to domestic taxation without deferral and other slight alterations.
 Specifically, foreign income would be subject to a minimum tax of 19 percent on a current basis (no deferral), which is slightly lower than the proposed 28 percent domestic rate.
 It would limit the foreign tax creditA tax credit is a provision that reduces a taxpayer’s final tax bill, dollar-for-dollar.
 A tax credit differs from deductions and exemptions, which reduce taxable income, rather than the taxpayer’s tax bill directly. to 85 percent of the taxes paid overseas.
 Finally, it would create an “allowance for corporate equity,” which would exempt a predetermined amount of foreign income from domestic taxation.

 Moving to a full worldwide system would put U.S. corporations at a further competitive disadvantage.
-Taxing foreign income penalizes expanding both foreign and domestic investment, which are compliments (making foreign consumers rich enough to buy our stuff can only be a good thing).
+Taxing foreign income penalizes expanding both foreign and domestic investment, which are complements (making foreign consumers rich enough to buy our stuff can only be a good thing).
 This plan would also introduce more rules and complexity to an already burdensome system.

 Not only is this proposal poor policy, a worldwide international tax system such as this is pretty rare throughout the world.
 Over the last 100 years, developed countries have been moving away from worldwide taxation of corporate income towards a more superior territorial system.
 A territorial tax systemA territorial tax system for corporations, as opposed to a worldwide tax system, excludes profits multinational companies earn in foreign countries from their domestic tax base.
 As part of the 2017 Tax Cuts and Jobs Act (TCJA), the United States shifted from worldwide taxation towards territorial taxation. exempts a domestic multinational corporation’s foreign income from domestic taxation.

-At the beginning of the 20th century, 33 countries had a worldwide tax system.
+At the beginning of the 20th century, 33 countries had a worldwide tax systemA worldwide tax system for corporations, as opposed to a territorial tax system, includes foreign-earned income in the domestic tax base.
+As part of the 2017 Tax Cuts and Jobs Act (TCJA), the United States shifted from worldwide taxation towards territorial taxation. .
 That number slowly dropped to 24 countries by the 1980s.
 By the 2000s, the number of countries switching to territorial systems accelerated, with more than 10 countries switching in 10 short years.
 Nearly all developed countries have moved to the superior territorial tax system.
 Today there are only 6 countries that tax corporations on their worldwide income.
 The President’s proposal would double-down on the U.S.’s current system and push the United States further out of line with the rest of the developed world.

 For more on the President’s worldwide corporate tax proposal see here.Share